MicroFocus/CX/README_AAF_ENROLLMENT.md

 This project shows how to run NEW AAF enrollment ui as part of CX infrastructure.

-NEW enrollment UI is not located in this repo, so you should put it locally to aaf-enrollment directory and build.
-For details please look to README.md from new enrollment UI repo.

 ## Running the Application

 Before running the app, please change services-aaf.json file in the middle_tier directory: